PeredurOmega/GradleNodePlugin/README.md

     args.set(new ArrayList<>())
 }

-NodeService serviceProvider = (NodeService) project.gradle.sharedServices.registrations.getByName(NodeService.NAME)

 NodeScriptTask task = tasks.register('gradleTaskName', NodeScriptTask, 'nodeCommand')
 task.configure {
     // Ensure dependencies are installed before running the task requiresDependencyInstall() // requiresDevDependencyInstall() can be used to only install dev dependencies

-    // Assign a group to the task
+    // Config the task with the default config from the project extension setDefaultConfig(project)
-    group = 'scripts'

-    // Ensure that the process is properly destroyed when gradle is stopped getNodeService().set(serviceProvider)
-    usesService(serviceProvider)
 }
 ```